AlessandroBerrone/Pi-Home/README.md

 ![Pi-Home UI](http://i.imgur.com/SuMP595.png "Pi-Home UI")

-## Thanks to...

-* Openclipart.org for the Pi Board vectorial file.
-* Thanks to fonts2u.com for the Liquid Crystal Normal font.

-# Pi-Home

-Pi-Home: a simple HTML &amp; CSS Home Page for your Pi

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.